-- If you are aged under 25 and have never screened, have your first Cervical Screening Test around the time of your 25th birthday.
+If you're aged under 25 and have never screened, schedule your first Cervical Screening Test around the time of your 25th birthday.

 - Cervical cancer is rare in women younger than 25.

-- Most young women are protected against the main cancer-causing types of HPV through the HPV vaccine.
-If they haven’t had the vaccine themselves, ‘herd immunity’ provides some level of protection.
+- Human papillomavirus (HPV) is the cause of almost all cervical cancers.
+Most young women are protected against the main cancer-causing types of HPV through the HPV vaccine.
+If they have not had the vaccine themselves, ‘herd immunity’ provides some level of protection.

-- When young people do have a HPV infection, it is usually transient – meaning their immune system will clear it up and the infection won’t cause harm.
+- When young people do have a HPV infection, it is usually transient.
+This means their immune system will clear it up and the infection will not cause harm.

-- After more than 25 years of screening women under 25, the data shows there is little benefit to screening young women, and it can actually cause some harm.
-Treatment for minor cell changes can cause pain, bleeding and risk of infection, plus a small risk of causing problems for future pregnancies.
-The vast majority of cell changes in young women clear up naturally, without ever needing treatment.
+- After more than 30 years of screening women under 25, the data shows there is little benefit to screening young women.
+There is evidence it can actually cause some harm.
+Treatment for minor cell changes can cause pain, bleeding and risk of infection.
+There is also a small risk of causing problems for future pregnancies.

-The HPV vaccine protects against the main types of HPV which cause cervical cancer, but not all cancer-causing types.
+The HPV vaccine protects against the main types of HPV which cause cervical cancer— but it does not protect against all cancer-causing types.

-It’s important to remember that this information is about screening.
-A screening test is one that is offered by routine, when there are no symptoms.
-It is different from tests offered when people have signs or symptoms of an illness.
+It's important to remember that this information is about screening.
+A Cervical Screening Test is one that is offered by routine, when there are no symptoms.
+It's different from tests offered when people have signs or symptoms of an illness.